Andrettin/Wyrmsun/readme.txt

 - New icon for the Goblin Militia.
 - Elven swordsmen now have the same sight range at day and night.

+* Upgrades
+- The Architecture icon has been updated.

 * User Interface
 - Replaced the main menu background with a new one made by Jinn.
 - Added a goblin victory background made by Jinn.